 - Financial Aid Office records relating to the financial status of parents; and

 - Confidential letters of recommendation to which a student has waived the right of access.

 After reviewing the education record, a student who believes that the record reviewed is incorrect or misleading, may ask to have the record corrected or deleted.
-If this request is refused by the person responsible for maintaining the record, the student may request a hearing in a manner determined by the Dean of Graduate Studies.
+If this request is refused by the person responsible for maintaining the record, the student may request a hearing in a manner determined by the Dean of the Guarini School of Graduate and Advanced Studies.
 If the decision not to amend the student's education records is affirmed after the hearing, the student may have placed in the file a statement setting forth the student's version of the facts.

 The College will not disclose personally identifiable information from the student’s education record to third parties without the student’s written permission, except to the following parties, and in the following circumstances.

 - Directory information may be disclosed without restriction unless the student objects in writing to the Guarini School of Graduate and Advanced Studies' office by October 15 in a given academic year.

 - Faculty members and other officials of the College who have a legitimate educational interest in the student's education record may be permitted to review it.

 - The College will disclose information to government agencies as required by law.